Researched and written by Drex Bradshaw

 In 2011 there are 40 plus homes in the immediate area.
 The major farms,upon which many of the local residents worked were on both sides of the road and were located between the Nansemond River on the east side and the Chuckatuck Creek on the west side.
 These major farm home sites, unseen from the main road, were mostly on or near the waters’ edge.

-Starting at the southern entrance to Sandy Bottom, you would find eight or nine homes on the right side of the road then on the left side the Pruden farms, Pitt farm (later Johnson and Bush), and the Brock farm.
+Starting at the southern entrance to Sandy Bottom, you would find eight or nine homes on the right side of the road.
+On the left side were the Pruden farms, Pitt farm (later Johnson and Bush) and the Brock farm.
 On the right would be the Sarick farm and Wilkerson farm.
 Then back on the left there was the Pope farm, the Corbell farm (later divided into the Cotten farm and Copeland farm) and then the Newman farm.
-Ferry Point farm and Briar farm are both reached from the road adjacent to Chapman’s Store, now Nansemond Marine.
+Ferry Point Farm and Briar Farm are both reached from the road adjacent to the former Chapman’s Store, now Nansemond Marine.
 For more detailed information on the farms see Chapter on 20th Century under Agriculture and Commerce and later in this writing.

 The local Sandy Bottom grammar school was the educational center and was constructed circa 1900.
 This school, still standing, schooled the children of the community for their first six years of education and is currently the community center.
 Those that continued their education went to Oakland for the seventh grade and then to East Suffolk High School.